 Also focusing on a transsexual sex worker is Wild Side by Sébastien Lifshitz, a French-language film which premiered at the Berlin International Film Festival in 2004.
 Non-professional actor and trans woman Stéphanie Michelini plays the central character, also called Stéphanie, who returns to her small hometown to look after her sick mother, who still uses her old name.
 Her flatmates, an AWOL Russian soldier and an Algerian street worker, come with her, and she begins relationships with both men, who are also attracted to each other.

-Named after Lou Reed’s famous song, ‘Walk on the Wild Side’, and including a cameo by Antony Hegarty of Antony and the Johnsons, Wild Side was impressionistic, telling its story in non-chronological fragments.
+Named after Lou Reed’s famous song, ‘Walk on the Wild Side’, and including a cameo by Antony Hegarty of Antony and the Johnsons (now Anohni), Wild Side was impressionistic, telling its story in non-chronological fragments.
 Its non-judgmental script and cinematography contrast Stéphanie’s sadness about her relationship with her mother with the joy she finds in her ménage à trois with Mikhail and Jamel.
 Michelini’s casting allows her to move well beyond the usual clichés that established characters as trans, and lifts Wild Side into a subtly defiant piece of poetry.

 Director Duncan Tucker